Formal expansions in stochastic model for wave turbulence 2: method of diagram decomposition (complete version): Main estimate

 \end{theorem} Theorem~\ref{t:est wt_J} is proven in the next subsection.
-In Appendix~\ref{s:est int quadr} we note that Theorem~\ref{t:est wt_J} implies an asymptotic estimate for a family of integrals of some quotients with degenerate divisors, including those which are obtained from the integrals $\wt J_s(\gF)$ by explicit integration over $\R_l^N$.
-That result is not needed for the present paper however we believe that it is of independent interest; it is related to \cite{K}.
+In Appendix~\ref{s:est int quadr} we note that it implies an asymptotic estimate for parameter-depending integrals of some quotients with asymptotically degenerating divisors, including those which are obtained from the integrals $\wt J_s(\gF)$ by explicit integration over $\R_l^N$.
+That result is not needed for the present paper, however we believe that it is of independent interest.
+It is related to \cite{K}.